 Information regarding the rights of students with disabilities may be obtained from Alyssa Marton, Director of Pupil Services, 16 Welden Drive, Doylestown, PA 18901, 267-893-2000.
 The Director of Pupil Services also serves as the Chapter 15-504 ADA Coordinator and Title IX Coordinator for students and parents.
 Title IX concerns pertaining to students should be directed to Ms. Marton's office at 16 Welden Drive, Doylestown, PA 18901, 267-893-2001.
 Title IX concerns pertaining more specifically to student athletics should be directed to the Office of the Assistant Superintendent for Secondary Education, Dr. Charles Malone, 20 Welden Drive, Doylestown, PA 18901, 267-893-2000.
 For other ADA information and Title IX concerns pertaining to employees, contact Lisa Corr, Director of Human Resources, 20 Welden Drive, Doylestown, PA 18901, 267-893-2000.
-Open Records (Right to Know) requests should be sent to Angela Linch, Director of Communications and Community Relations, at 267-893-2000 or via email at openrecords@cbsd.org.
-(See also Board Policy 103: Nondiscrimination in School and Classroom Practices and Board Policy 103.1: Nondiscrimination - Qualified Students with Disabilities.)
+Open Records (Right to Know) requests should be sent to the district's right to know officer via email at openrecords@cbsd.org.